-If you’re finding it a challenge to leave the safety of your home to work or study and are too scared to go to your doctor because of agoraphobia, Allison Sikorsky, PMHNP, of At Your Service Psychiatry can help.
-From the sanctuary of your home, you can benefit from Allison’s help via video link.
-At Your Service Psychiatry has its base in Bloomingdale, Illinois, but Allison has licenses to provide telepsychiatry services in 20 states nationwide.
+If you’re finding it a challenge to leave the safety of your home to work or study and are too scared to go to your doctor because of agoraphobia, At Your Service Psychiatry can help.
+From the sanctuary of your home, you can benefit from our help via video link.
+At Your Service Psychiatry has its base in Bloomingdale, Illinois, but we have licenses to provide telepsychiatry services in 20 states nationwide.
 To see available appointments and schedule, click the button below today.

 Agoraphobia is a fear of being in a confined space or anywhere where you feel trapped.
 It’s a type of anxiety disorder that can make it very hard to cope with everyday experiences like being in crowds, getting into elevators, or traveling by public transport.